PassCody/ChromatiXCMS/README.md

 # ChromatiXCMS

-This is a Test CMS so it isn't perfect or working perfect.

 Welcome to the ChromatiXCMS repository!
 This is a project aimed at providing a Content Management System (CMS) with a focus on vibrant and eye-catching designs.
 Please note that this is the first major project by the developer and might not be fully optimized in terms of code.

 ## About ChromatiXCMS